cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 ### Cydia

 {% capture cydia %}
 Cydia has been around almost as long as jailbreaking iOS devices has.
-It's the package manager that's typically at the front of every jailbreak, however has since been abandoned by its creator.
-This package manager is unrecommended due to its outdated design and slow performance.
+It's the package manager that's historically been at the front of every jailbreak, however has since been abandoned by its creator.
+Due to it's age, it unfortunately suffers from its outdated design and slow performance.

 Cydia, while not recommended, is available using the unc0ver, checkra1n, and other older jailbreaks.
-You can also choose to install it on Odyssey and Chimera.
+You can also choose to install it on Odyssey and Chimera if you so wish to.
 {% endcapture %}

 <div class="notice--info">{{ cydia | markdownify }}</div>